uon-language/specification/spec.md

 # Notes and deep thoughts

-Of course, this section will be removed from the specification once all the ideas below are fully crystalized without inconsistencies.
+Of course, this section will be removed from the specification once all the ideas below are fully crystallized without inconsistencies.

-I am trying to find the most simple and elegant writing to address typical use cases of what a serialization language should serve.
+I am trying to find the simplest and most elegant writing to address typical use cases of what a serialization language should serve.

 Again, *UON* is not a programming language, I don't want to think about loops, functions, or conditionals.
 Everything should be easily parsed without much computation power.
 If someone wants to extend the capabilities, it can do at the application level by binding a `resolver` function to a existing type.

-Data transformation has to be kept minimal. *UON* is not a language made to transform information, but it has to be able to represent data according to the destination domain: binary payload, human readable document, ...
+Data transformation has to be kept minimal. *UON* is not a language made to transform information, but it has to be able to represent data according to the destination domain: binary payload, readable human documents, ...
 Arithmetic transformations shall be possible to represent data written from one unit to another.
-A payload that gives an energy value in Joules could be presented in kWh if required during the rendering.
+A payload that gives an energy value in joules could be presented in kWh if required during the rendering.

 One important application of this feature is IoT.
 Let's imagine a small temperature sensor.
-It is composed of a very low-power MCU that transmit temperature data using BLE (Bluetooth Low Energy).
+It is composed of a very low-power MCU that transmits temperature data using BLE (Bluetooth Low Energy).
 To be interoperable, it uses *UON* to describe and encode the payload.

 ```yaml
 # http://iot-federation.io/uon/schemas/temperature-sensor